Narrative Writing: Vivid Descriptions

 3: I included strong action verbs, feelings, and thoughts at least 5 times throughout my story.
 2: I included strong action verbs, feelings, and thoughts at least 2 times throughout my story.
 1: I forgot to include strong action verbs, feelings, and thoughts throughout my story.

-(If 1 is the case, then the student go back and see where changes could be made.)
+(If 1 is the case, then have the student go back and see where changes could be made.)

 - Support:Students can use the T-chart from the board to include in their personal narrative.
 Students may need these guiding questions listed on the board to keep them on track when writing: How am I adding strong action words to my narrative?
 How am I adding feelings to my story?
 How am I adding what I was thinking during this event within my story?